EmmanuelAkinbile/canada-job-market-intelligence/README.md

 > Data collected April 2026 · 386 active postings · 4 Canadian cities

-- **Toronto dominates** the Canadian market with 167 postings — nearly double Calgary (84) and Vancouver (79)
+- **Toronto dominates** the Canadian market with 235 postings, ahead of Montreal (201) and Calgary (175)
-- **226 unique companies** are actively hiring across data analyst roles, indicating a broad and distributed market
+- **513 unique companies** are actively hiring across data analyst roles, indicating a broad and distributed market
-- **Business Analyst** is the most posted title (40.16%), followed by Data Analyst (32.9%), Reporting Analyst (21.24%), and BI Analyst (5.7%)
+- **Business Analyst** is the most posted title (35.9%), followed by Data Analyst (30.8%), Reporting Analyst (21.5%), and BI Analyst (11.8%)
-- **Staffing agencies** (Aviso Wealth, Insight Global, Targeted Talent) drive significant posting volume, suggesting strong contract and placement activity in the market
+- **Staffing agencies** (Insight Global, Targeted Talent, P@thlion) drive significant posting volume, suggesting strong contract and placement activity
-- **Ottawa** trails other cities with 56 postings, reflecting its public sector hiring pace vs. private sector markets
+- **Excel and AI** are the most frequently mentioned skills, appearing in 30.9% and 26.3% of analyzed postings respectively

 ---